athomasq/athomasq.github.io/categories/investing/user-manual.md

 4. I don't ever want to add negative value.
 If I ever waste your time or give you bad advice -- please tell me bluntly, and I will course correct.
 I have a thick skin, I can take it.

 5. You don't have to flatter me or worry about hurting my feelings.
+That said, I'm only human; consideration is always appreciated.

     **Communication Channels**